 Because of the great tradition of the University of Nebraska interior linemen, people in the Midwest appreciate the unheralded work of the "big uglies" up front.
-Combine the quiet strong work ethicof Nebraskans and that appreciation of the Husker "Outland Tradition" (nine Outland Trophies in all) and Omaha is the perfect home to showcase the Outland.
+Combine the quiet strong work ethic of Nebraskans and that appreciation of the Husker "Outland Tradition" (nine Outland Trophies in all) and Omaha is the perfect home to showcase the Outland.

-...........
-Omaha is also Host to the 3rd Annual Semi-Finalists Announcement Reception Party.
+..........
+Omaha also will Host the 4th Annual Semi-Finalists Announcement Reception Party.

 The Football Writers Association narrowed the search of the best linemen throughout the country to five semi-finalists, it was held at the Mark, Wednesday - November 15th.
 Besides Cam Robinson, Offensive Tackle from the University of Alabama we heard from and the other Finalists Pat Elflein, (Rimmington Trophy Award Winner) Center from the Ohio State University, Cody O'Connell, Offensive Guard from Washington State University, Ethan Pocic, Center from LSU and Connor Williams, Offensive Tackle from Texas.
 Where Greg Sharpe via Facetime congratulated the semi-finalists and we got to see their reactions Live to being selected and their responses to Greg's questions.